 Reviews are a critical tool in helping parents decide which classes are right for them, and in sharing feedback with educators.
 At Outschool, our customers--parents (sometimes incorporating their learners’ insights)--write reviews.
 Although low reviews may frustrate educators, it is critical that even low reviews stand in order to protect the integrity of the review system.
 Customers want to know they can trust reviews and use them to inform their decision to enroll in a class.

 You may not attempt to artificially inflate your ratings for any reason.
-Examples of this might be: giving discounts for reviews, enrolling friends or family to leave reviews, preemptively removing students whose parents have left other teachers low reviews, etc. Such actions may result in restriction or removal.
+Examples of this might be: giving discounts for reviews, enrolling friends or family to leave reviews, or preemptively removing students whose parents have left other teachers low reviews, etc. Likewise, teachers should never “game” the authentic Outschool review system.
+Examples of this might include (but are not limited to) asking parents to change reviews, suggesting parents leave 5-star reviews in return for refunds/discounts, or archiving classes with lower reviews only to list similar classes for the intent of making reviews less visible.
+Such actions as these or above, may result in restriction or removal.

 Outschool is committed to sharing all feedback that our parents provide.
 However, there are instances where our team will investigate and determine if it is appropriate to remove all or part of a review, including its written feedback and/or star rating.
 If a full written review is removed, the star rating will also be removed (see below for more information on removal policies).
 See the bottom of this article for our policies around review disputes.